firebrandhq/silverstripe-hail/README.md

 ## New Features

-* Ready to use with default styling and templates
+* Ready to use with Bootstrap 4.1 styles and templates
 * Video header
 * Hail Page
 * TinyMCE plugin